jamesburt85/askonasholt/wp-content/plugins/wp-optimize/readme.txt

 <strong>Seamless Graphical User Interface:</strong> for superb clarity in scheduling and managing of multi-site optimizations.

 <strong>WP-CLI support:</strong> provides a way to manage optimizations from command-line interface.

+<strong>Lazy Loading:</strong> lazy loading is the technique of only loading parts of a web-page when it is visible to the user.

+<strong>Optimization Preview:</strong> gives users the ability to preview, select and remove data and records available for optimization from the database.

 = Translations =